official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 “Given (i) the limited nature of such differences as there may have been, (ii) the fact that what mattered at the end of the day was the Attorney General’s opinion,

-403 Public hearing, 31 January 2011, page 34.
+[^403]: Public hearing, 31 January 2011, page 34.
-404 Public hearing, 2 February 2011, page 66.
+[^404]: Public hearing, 2 February 2011, page 66.
-405 Statement, 15 March 2011, pages 8‑9.
+[^405]: Statement, 15 March 2011, pages 8‑9.
-406 Statement, 15 March 2011, page 10.
+[^406]: Statement, 15 March 2011, page 10.

 384

-The Report of the Iraq Inquirynot those of lawyers in the FCO or in UKMIS New York, and (iii) the nature of the negotiations, I do not consider that there would have been any significant change in the course of the negotiation, or the wording of the eventual resolution.”407
+not those of lawyers in the FCO or in UKMIS New York, and (iii) the nature of the negotiations, I do not consider that there would have been any significant change in the course of the negotiation, or the wording of the eventual resolution.”[^407]

 1070.
 The Inquiry was given divergent views on the question of whether it would have been appropriate for there to have been more direct links between the FCO